Shou/crawler/DESIGN.md

 being run within which should be more expensive than simply recursing over the structure again.

-As for the memory usage, there is a space-leak somewhere in the program hasn't been found, as it can be seen growing to gigabytes of memory usage in some instances.
-Considering the data stored should only be in kilobytes or megabytes;
+As for the memory usage, there is a space-leak somewhere in the program that hasn't been found, as it can be seen growing to a gigabyte of memory usage in some instances.
+I conclude this by considering the data stored should only be in kilobytes or megabytes.
-the throughput coming from the HTTP requests is of course much more but this should result in a relatively flat, and not increasing, memory usage in theory.
+The throughput coming from the HTTP requests is of course much more but this should result in a relatively flat, and not increasing, memory usage in theory.
+The profiling tools seem to back this up too, showing that a large chunk of memory is used on the Text datatype, used throughout the program, especially by the parsers and filter functions within `crawl`.

-I'm using a Dell XPS 13 (9350) laptop to run the program.
+I'm using a Dell XPS 13 (9350) laptop with a dual-core Intel i5-6200U CPU to run the program.
 My Internet speed is approximately 30 Mbps down and upload capped at 2 Mbps.
 With this, my results are as follows.

 ```sh
 $ crawler -t 1 'http://gocardless.com/'